-20. Since March 2015, over 23,000 airstrikes have been launched by the coalition in Yemen, killing or injuring over 18,000 civilians.
-Living in a country subjected to an average of 10 airstrikes per day has left millions feeling far from safe.
+20. Since March 2015, over 23,000 airstrikes have been launched by the coalition in Yemen, killing or injuring over 18,000 civilians.5 Living in a country subjected to an average of 10 airstrikes per day has left millions feeling far from safe.
 Although the frequency and intensity of airstrikes have fluctuated over the last four years, the Group of Eminent Experts has continued to observe their devastating impact on civilians.
-One paramedic, after visiting an airstrike site in Sana'a, stated:

-One week later, I was in the area and, in the drainage of the hotel, we found more bodies.
+One paramedic, after visiting an airstrike site in Sana'a, stated: "One week later, I was in the area and, in the drainage of the hotel, we found more bodies.
 The dogs had started eating those bodies.
-One month later, I smelled around the area and when I went to the building, I found a leg in the drainage.
+One month later, I smelled around the area and when I went to the building, I found a leg in the drainage."

-^{5 8,772} civilians killed and 9,841 injured, Yemen Data Project, available at: https://yemendataproject.org/
+5 According to the Yemen Data Project, a total of 8,772 civilians have been killed and 9,841 injured.
+Available at https://yemendataproject.org/.
+Information on airstrikes is also contained in annex I.